Chapter 12:

 "Oh, a kitty!"
 Noriko said excitedly.
 She leaned forward to attract its attention.
 "Come here!"

-Our new kitten suddenly learned how to sprint and bolted over.
+Within seconds, our new kitten learned how to sprint and bolted over.
 It found comfort in Noriko's hands as she scooped him up into her lap.

 "Didn't seem important.
 My sister wanted the cat so she'll name it."

-"Actually, that's on you," Chidori replied with blank face.
-"I'm just training him; don't have time to pick a good name."
+"Actually, that's on you, bro," Chidori pointed at me.
+"I'm just training him—don't have time to pick out a good name."

 "That's fine.
 He'll just be 'Cat' until then."

 The black kitten tossed and turned in Noriko's lap, eager to expose every inch of himself for petting.
-This was probably the closest I've seen a cat come to smiling.
+It was probably the closest I'd seen a cat come to grinning.
+Dang Cat!
+That was supposed to be me getting spoiled by Noriko!

-"Well, guess I'll bail now," my sister said.
+"Well, guess I'll bail now."
+My sister made a quick wave towards us.
 "Sorry for barging in, Mito."

 Wait, why doesn't she apologize to me too?

 "Oh, it's okay!"
 Noriko replied.
-"If your brother was more of a man, you might've barged into something more interesting."
+"If your brother was more of a man, you might've barged into something more interesting, haha."

-Noriko blushed and twirled a strand of hair around her finger, obviously wanting me to give the response.
+The heck?
+I looked to my side.
+Noriko was blushing and twirling a strand of hair around her finger, obviously wanting me to decide the response.

+If only my sister knew the strings attached to getting inside Noriko.
 "Uhhh, no thanks.
-We're not in a relationship or anything, haha."
+We're not in a relationship or anything.
+Just sort of, uhhh, exploring still, haha."

 "Yeah, doing it raw feels great too."
-Chidori nodded twice.
+Chidori nodded twice with a proud smile.

 "Did you hear what I said?
-Actually, how do you know how sex even feels like?
-You're only 14."
+Wait, how do you know how sex feels like?
+You're 14."

 Nonchalant whistling escaped her lips as she slowly started closing the door.
-"Well, parents are out right now if you two wanna do anything fun.
-I'll just listen to music really loud."
+"Well, parents are out right now if you guys wanna do anything fun.
+I'll just listen to music super loud."

-With a soft click, my sister sealed my room once more.
+With a soft click, my sister sealed my room shut once more, leaving me isolated with my attractive, silver-haired friend in heat.

 "Nyaa!
 Nyaa!"
-The kitten on Noriko's lap looked up towards me with starry eyes.
+The kitten on Noriko's lap looked towards me with starry eyes.

 "We'll just go with 'Cat', there."

-The feline stared up at me with displeased eyes, like I'd just earned its vexation forever, with interest.
+The feline stared up at me with displeased eyes, like I'd just earned its vexation forever.

 Noriko opened her mouth to speak but cut herself off.
-She started caressing Cat again.
+With a mellow expression, she started caressing Cat again.
 "Sorry.
 I'd say I'll read it, but I probably won't be around long so no point."

-Chidori's intrusion had made me completely forget about the topic at hand.
+Chidori's earlier intrusion had made me forget about the topic at hand.
 I still needed to save Noriko from herself somehow.
 "Can I just ask one question?"

 Her eyes turned cold for a second, but then reverted to normal.
+From our bed she looked towards the computer screen with her forum displayed.
 "Kazuma, you generated a misconception about us.
-We don't ever tell anyone to kill themselves; followers just adopt resolutions they feel best suit them, based on the doctrines we preach.
-Death isn't something we literally push on people, it's only a concept we desire to be better understood and appreciated."
+We don't ever tell anyone to kill themselves.
+Followers just adopt resolutions they feel best suit them, based on the doctrines we preach.
+Death isn't something we literally push on people; it's only a concept we desire to be better understood."

 "If that's true, what happens when people do kill themselves?"

-"Okay," she said.
-"One week from Friday; but only on one condition."
+"Okay," she stated.
+"One week from Friday.
+That's how much time you get, but only on one condition."

 "What?"

-Sincere eyes gleamed at me like they fully believed everything their owner spoke.
-I was in no position to bargain though.
+Sincere, lavender eyes gleamed at me like they fully believed everything their owner spoke.
+I was in no position to argue though.
+The Faustian bargain was still on.

-Neither of us were aware of the other's social media accounts, so we'd only communicated in person until now.
-I had too much pride to ask her for anything, and she was probably just waiting for me to ask.
-Better late than never.
+We weren't aware of the other's social media accounts, so we'd only communicated in person until now.
+I had too much pride to ask her for anything personal, and she was probably just waiting for me to ask.
+Better late than never I guess.

 After we finished our exchange, another awkward silence befell us.
 Noriko twiddled her fingers as her face flushed pink.